 Molly remembered.
 She looked at me in the seat just next to her.
-She put her thumb in her mouth and bit it with her teeth, then pulled it out to talk.
+She put the tip of her thumb in her mouth and bit it with her teeth, then pulled it out to talk.

 “I can be Sky King and you can be Tom Swift”, she said.

 I nodded.
-That was okay with me, though I wish I had brought my space helmet.
+That was okay with me, though I wish I had my space helmet.